TheDerpySage/TheDerpySage/README.md

 * PHP
 * Bash
 * HTML, CSS, a little JS
+* I've also been playing with Docker and k8s lately

 I don't entirely like programming, but am able to write my own scripts or modify existing ones to suit my needs.